Best face primer for mature skin

 Is primer just the same as moisturiser?

-Surprisingly, even though two products are similar, there can be differences in how they perform.
-Take the best BB creams and CC creams for example.
+Surprisingly, even though the two products are similar, there can be differences in how they perform.
+Take BB creams and CC creams for example.
 Knowing the difference between the two will help you make an educated decision on what the best choice for your skin is.

 Does primer really make a difference?